 So often in cinema, gay male relationships are wrapped in inner turmoil, fear, or disaster.
 How important was it for you that Getting It portrayed gay male relationships through a lens of positivity, tenderness and hope?

 That was one of my main objectives for, Getting It.
-I wanted a love story between two men where being gay isn’t the issue.
-No tortured coming out or seeking of approval by family or society.
+I wanted a love story between two men where being gay isn’t the issue – no tortured coming out or seeking approval by family or society.
 Those films are important and have served a great purpose over the years.
 But I also want to see films that portray LGBTQ people just living their lives and facing the challenges that everyone faces.
 Luckily we’re seeing more films like that today.

-LGBTQ representation in film has come a long way in the past twenty years, can you tell us about the LGBTQ films that have, and continue to inspire you as a writer, actor and director?
+LGBTQ representation in film has come a long way in the past twenty years.
+Can you tell us about the LGBTQ films that have inspired you as a writer, actor and director?

 There are so many LGBTQ films that I love.
 Parting Glances is a wonderful film thanks to the innovative and brilliant, Bill Sherwood.
 He is certainly an inspiration.
-Jonah Markowitz’ Shelter was very helpful to me in constructing a love story between two men.
+Jonah Markowitz’s Shelter was very helpful to me in constructing a love story between two men.
 It is also a very enjoyable film.
 And of course, Call Me By Your Name blew the lid off.
-That is gorgeous, lyrical film making.
+That is gorgeous, lyrical filmmaking.
 Luca Guadagnino is a genius and I admire him greatly.

-Thanks so much for taking the time to talk to me Tom, I look forward to seeing Comeback in the future.
-It’s also worth saying again that Getting It is available here in the UK on Vimeo and Amazon Prime in the US.
+Thanks so much for taking the time to talk to me, Tom.
+I look forward to seeing Comeback in the future.
+It’s also worth saying again that Getting It is available here in the UK on Vimeo and Amazon Prime.